Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

 Consider tiling the genus $3$ fundamental polygon of the Riemann surface $S$ in $\mathbb{H}^2$ with symmetry group $\star 246$.
 There are three different versions of the $22222$ subgroup that are supergroups of $\pi_1(S)$.
 By Hurwitz' theorem, there is a smallest (area-wise) possible hyperbolic group $G_0$ that is a supergroup of $\pi_1(S)$ and all three versions of $22222$ will be a subgroup of $G_0$ and we see that $\star 246=G_0.$ Each version of $22222$ now has to be treated independently of the others when classifying all isotopy classes of equivariant tilings on $S$.
 Indeed, the fundamental tilings for every possible set of generators for each of these groups are non-isotopic as tilings on $S$ (see section \ref{sec:bhtheory} below).

-Before we go on to introduce new tools for tackling the new challenge of finding appropriate sets of generators for the symmetry groups of tilings, we would like to point out that the GLUE and SPLIT operations' validity remains unchanged in this new setting.
+Before we go on to introduce new tools for tackling the new challenge of finding appropriate sets of generators for the symmetry groups of tilings, we would like to point out how the GLUE and SPLIT operations work in this new setting.
+To define GLUE and SPLIT for isotopy classes of tilings, we simply fix one way of implementing them as operations on some representative tiling inductively.
 One could ask if two different sets of generators $S_1, S_2$ for the same group that produce different fundamental tilings lead to the same tiling of $S$ after a sequence of such operations.
 If this were the case, then firstly the sequence of operations would be different since they are invertible.
 However, this would mean that these two different sequences of operations, each applied only to tilings derived from $S_1$ would yield combinatorially equivalent tilings.
 These are equivalent in the classical Delaney-Dress tilings theory, so no additional ambiguity emerges by us distinguishing between tilings associated to different sets of generators for the symmetry groups.
 In particular, it is, in a way, very natural to consider the isotopy classes of tilings w.r.t. a set of generators for the symmetry group.
 Furthermore, this result is very important for enumerative isotopic tiling theory.
+Note, though, that it is possible that two isotopically distinct tilings that are combinatorially equivalent yield isotopically identical tilings after application of GLUE or SPLIT operations.
+We summarize these observations. \begin{proposition} Let $\Gamma$ be an orbifold group and $L$ an exhaustive and unambiguous list of GLUE and SPLIT operations that yield combinatorially distinct tilings from fundamental tile-$1$-transitive equivariant equivalence classes of tilings with symmetry group isomorphic to $\Gamma$.
+Then $L$ applied to all isotopy classes of fundamental tile-$1$-transitive tilings produced from all nonconjugate sets of geometric generators for $\Gamma$ yields an exhaustive (but not generally unambiguous) enumeration of isotopy classes of tilings with symmetry group $\Gamma$. \end{proposition} Whenever an automorphism of the graph in the orbifold quotient space $O$ that gives rise to a tiling is realized as a homeomorphism of $O$, then we have an ambiguity in the enumeration using GLUE and SPLIT.
+With the results on the Nielsen realization problem in section \ref{sec:finiteorders} below, we have the result that whenever this is the case, there is a realization of the symmetry group $\Gamma$ of the tiling such that the ambiguities are a result of symmetries in a discrete supergroup of $\Gamma.$ In particular, such a situation can be identified from the D-symbol, as the symmetries of a tiling that exist for some realization manifest as automorphisms of the D-symbol graph.
+As a consequence, the isotopy theory of tilings described here can arguably be best described as an isotopy theory of coloured tilings, where each edge of a tiling is given a different colour, so that they are distinguishable.
+When the edges of a tiling are coloured, the enumeration of isotopy classes of tilings using GLUE and SPLIT is unambiguous.